Texan ‘Playboy’ Model Courtney Tailor Heats Up Instagram With Sexy Nurse Halloween Costume

-Courteney Tailor took to social media to share her Halloween costume with her loyal fans, giving them something to talk about.
+Courtney Tailor took to social media to share her Halloween costume with her loyal fans, giving them something to talk about.
 On Thursday, October 31, the American Playboy model took to her Instagram page to share a titillating photo of herself in a sexy nurse costume as she struck an eye-popping pose to tease her massive following.

 The photo shows Tailor indoors at a home in Austin, Texas, as she indicated via the tag she included with her post.
-The blonde bombshell is posing with her back to the camera as she leans into a wall with one leg lifted off the floor.
+The blond bombshell is posing with her back to the camera as she leans into a wall with one leg lifted off the floor.
 Tailor is rocking a white bodysuit with a low-cut back that plunges on her body, leaving quite a bit of skin exposed.

 The suit boasts a series of details in red, including straps with clips to attach it to thigh-high socks.
 She isn’t wearing anything on her legs, so the straps simply dangle onto her lower body for the photo.
 The thong-cut bottom part of her bodysuit bares her booty, which is at the center of the photo as she posed with back to the viewer.